Sonic Blast Man II

-Sonic Blast Man II is a video game developed and published by Taito for the Super Nintendo Entertainment System in 1994.
+is a beat 'em up video game developed and published by Taito for the Super Nintendo Entertainment System in 1994.

 Gameplay

 Sonic Blast Man II is a sequel to the arcade game Sonic Blast Man.
-The gameplay is similarly to its predecessor and adds more options, new playable characters "Sonia" and "Captain Choyear," and two-player modes.
+More gameplay options are added, including new playable characters "Sonia" and "Captain Choyear", and two-player modes.

 Reception

 Next Generation reviewed the game, rating it two stars out of five, and stated that "it's not a rotten game, but there's nothing here to make you sit up and take notice".
-Electronic Gaming Monthly gave the game positive reviews stating that "if you liked the first Blast Man, then you will definitely enjoy this second round".
+The staff of Electronic Gaming Monthly gave the game positive reviews stating that "if you liked the first Blast Man, then you will definitely enjoy this second round".